 CITI Biosafety and Biosecurity (BSS) Series

 CITI Biosafety and Biosecurity series consists of modules that cover a variety of topics.
-The CITI modules address basic information for multiple regulations, standards, and guidelines that can be completed to be fulfil the annual refreshers training requirement.
+The CITI modules address basic information for multiple regulations, standards, and guidelines that can be completed to be fulfil the triennial refreshers training requirement.

 Choose the appropriate CITI course, which typically takes approximately 30 - 45 minutes to complete.
 For a more detailed description of registration and training see the CITI registration & training (PDF).
 After you complete the course, you can look up and print your certificate in the Certificates section below.
 If you register through the VA, you must send a copy of your certificate to the Biosafety Program office via email.